SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: IlluChar: A Character-Based Illusion Dataset

-For hidden patterns, we select commonly-used characters, including 10 digits, 52 uppercase and lowercase English letters, and 170 high-usage Chinese characters, which are prevalent in illusion images on social media and contain subtle structural details.
+For hidden patterns, we select commonly used characters, including 10 digits, 52 uppercase and lowercase English letters, and 170 high-usage Chinese characters, covering diverse character structures from simple to complex.
 Moreover, to simulate real-world settings where the hidden patterns may appear at varying spatial scales, our dataset includes characters of different sizes.
 Based on their scales, we categorize all the images into \textbf{large, medium, and small} scale groups.

-For backgrounds, we consider two categories: \textbf{Semantic Backgrounds} and \textbf{Noise Backgrounds}, which are both proved effective to generate visual illusions \cite{rostamkhani2025illusory, fan2023challenging}.
-Semantic Backgrounds refer to AI-generated realistic scenes, while Noise Backgrounds are non-AI-generated pure noise textures such as gratings or Gaussian noise.
+For backgrounds, we consider two categories: \textbf{Semantic Backgrounds} and \textbf{Noise Backgrounds}.
+Semantic Backgrounds refer to AI-generated realistic scenes, while Noise Backgrounds are non-AI-generated noise textures such as gratings or Gaussian noise.
+Both of them have been proved effective to generate illusions \cite{rostamkhani2025illusory, fan2023challenging}.

-Unlike prior datasets \cite{rostamkhani2025illusory, qu2025hate}, IlluChar mainly focuses on characters, and incorporates more varying pattern scales and background types, making it a more comprehensive and challenging benchmark for MLLMs.
+Unlike prior datasets \cite{rostamkhani2025illusory, qu2025hate}, IlluChar mainly focuses on characters, and incorporates a wider range of pattern scales and background types, making it a more comprehensive and challenging benchmark for MLLMs.
 We provide some examples in Figure \ref{fig:dataset_overview}.